My Account Navigation

 Aisling was born and raised in Belfast.
 She regularly performs worldwide and has been broadcast on BBC Radio, RTE Lyric FM and Classic FM.
 Aisling has given many high profile concerts including her Wigmore Hall début and performances at Belfast Festival, Celtic Connections and the National Flute Association's 40th International Convention in Las Vegas.
 In 2006 she released her acclaimed début album Recital and has gone on to record several solo and chamber CDs.
 As concerto soloist she has appeared with various orchestras including the Ulster Orchestra and Royal Scottish National Orchestra and she performs regularly in various ensembles; Hard Rain Soloist Ensemble, Irish Memory Orchestra and her long established flute and guitar duo with Matthew McAllister.
 Aisling teaches flute for St Andrews University, Glasgow University and the Ulster Orchestra's Crescendo Project.
 She conducts various ensembles including Flute Phonics in Glasgow and she has given many workshops including for BBC Ten Pieces in Northern Ireland and Classic Children’s Concerts in Scotland.

-Sharron Griffiths started playing the harp at the age of ten in her native Wales, she has pursued a busy and varied career as a soloist, chamber and orchestral musician in recitals both on the concert platform, recording and TV and radio broadcasts.
-Sharron works regularly with the BBC Scottish Symphony Orchestra, Royal Scottish National Orchestra, Scottish Opera, Scottish Ensemble, Scottish Chamber Orchestra, Trondheim Symphony Orchestra and the Royal Northern Sinfonia.
-Sharron is a keen soloist and chamber musician, having recently appeared as a soloist with the Royal Northern Sinfonia.
-She is a member of the innovative Bardic Trio (with Tenor, Jamie MacDougall & Guitarist, Matthew McAllister) and Flute Viola Harp (with flautist Ruth Morley and violist Scott Dickinson) in recitals, including at the Edinburgh Festival, St Magnus Festival, Lammermuir Festival, and Celtic Connections.
-Sharron is a Lecturer of Pedal Harp at the Royal Conservatoire of Scotland, St Andrews University, and a regular tutor for the National Youth Orchestras
+Sharron is a keen soloist and chamber musician, recently appeared as a soloist with the Royal Northern Sinfonia and is a member of the Bardic Trio (with Tenor, Jamie MacDougall & Guitarist, Matthew McAllister) and Flute Viola Harp (with flautist Ruth Morley and violist Scott Dickinson) performing in recitals including at the Edinburgh Festival, St Magnus Festival, Lammermuir Festival, and Celtic Connections.
+Sharron is teaches Harp at the Royal Conservatoire of Scotland Junior Department , St Andrews University & is a regular tutor for the National Youth Orchestras

 Contact